potatoalienof13/galaxy-garden-2/README.md

 # galaxy-garden-2

-An improved version of galaxy garden that uses opengl instead of opencv.
+An improved version of galaxy-garden that uses opengl instead of opencv.
-This has a dependency on glfw3.
+This has a dependency on glfw3, tclap, and opencv.